TritonDataCenter/node-zuora-rest/README.md

 ## License

 The MIT License (MIT)
-Copyright (c) 2013 Joyent, Inc., All rights reserved.
+Copyright (c) 2014 Message Systems, Inc., All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in